-For example, if you see the hashtag #AskaBlogger trending you could provide your audience with content that came from a blogger and gain views outside of your audience.
+For example, if you see the hashtag #AskaBlogger trending, you could provide your audience with content that came from a blogger and gain views outside of your audience.

-With this tool, you can monitor social, video, blogs and more.
+- Social Mention: With this tool, you can monitor social, video, blogs and more.
 Just enter the search term and the tool pulls up everything that is being said about it.
 You don’t even have to download anything to utilize this tool.

 - Google Keyword Planner: This tool has everything you need, and it’s great for both new and existing campaigns.
 To use Google Keyword Planner, you must have an AdWords account.